marcotuiio/TaylorSwift_Guesser/README.md

 5. Class Imbalance: KNN can be more robust to class imbalance, which could have contributed to its better performance if certain albums had more songs than others.

+* And then when applying LOO, SVM showed a interesting superior performance (abput .05 in accuracy and .1 in F1 score).

 ### Conclusion

 The better performance of KNN over SVM highlights the importance of selecting the appropriate model and features for a given dataset.
 It demonstrates that simpler models like KNN can sometimes outperform more complex models like SVM, especially in cases where the dataset is small and the relationships between features are well-defined.
+However when the LOO was used as validation, a different conclusion can be drawn.
+Maybe because the dataset is better used and SVM can capture the nuances of the lyrics better than KNN.
+Still the results ARE NOT very reliable, but when you have a small .2 accuracy and get a improvement of .05 by changing validation it is a considerable improvement.

 ## KNN vs SVM for Classifying if YES or NO TAYLOR SWIFT